-Since the flush operation generally triggers lookups to more than one cache block addressed by a NDA instruction, the overall latency will depend on each cache-level lookup latency.
+Latency (cycles): 5-alu, 5-mul. and 20-div. floating-point units level lookup latency.
 Also, for each flush request dispatched from the LSQ, all cache levels will receive the request forward propagation, but it is executed sequentially from the first-level to last-level cache.
 Only improvements in lookup time or reduced cache hierarchy would impact in the performance of flush operations.
 On the other hand, inter-vault communication penalty generally has little impact on the overall performance.
 For the transposed matrix-multiplication kernel, it is possible to see the effect of a great number of register-read and mem-read to different vaults inherent to the application loop.